Nyako01/Vadmin/README.md

 to download this tool. you can go to [Release](https://github.com/Oky12/FivemServerManager/releases) and download latest version

 **Requirement**
-- net. framework 4.0 or above
+- Net.
+Framework 4.0 or above

 **Installation**